 Scenery Porn: The land of Ninjago has plenty of amazing scenery, particularly the areas where the golden weapons are hidden.

 Sealed Evil in a Can: Lord Garmadon was sealed in the Underworld, but manages to escape at the end of the film.

 The Serpentine, who as pointed out were sealed away in rebellion against their rule of Ninjago.

 Sensible Heroes, Skimpy Villains: The ninjas are typically wrapped up head to toe, with Nya being the only protagonist with an even marginally revealing outfit (her arms are exposed).
 The skeletons usually have body armor, but other than that tend to wear nothing but a colored loincloth and maybe a hat (granted, they ARE skeletons).
-Garmadon, the Big Bad, seemingly has no clothing but a purple belt.
+Lord Garmadon seemingly has no clothing but a purple belt.